grzott/modern-app-patterns/README.md

 - React Native: see `react-native/README.md`
 - Android (Kotlin): see `android-kotlin/README.md`
 - iOS (Swift): see `ios-swift/README.md`
+- .NET (C#): see `dotnet/README.md`

 ## Quick start

 1. Pick a pattern from the platform index (for example, React Query in RN).
+2. Use a sandbox starter from `sandboxes/` to run quickly, or your own app.
-2. Copy the live end‑to‑end example into your sandbox app.
+3. Copy the live end‑to‑end example into your app and tweak names/URLs/types.
-3. Tweak names, URLs, or types to match your project.

 ## How to navigate

 - Each page starts with the pattern idea, then a focused example.
 - “Live end-to-end example” sections provide minimal, runnable flows.
 - Notes call out trade‑offs, tips, and when to use the pattern.

+## Sandboxes

+- See `sandboxes/README.md` for tiny starters: Expo (RN), Minimal API/.NET, MAUI, Android Compose, and SwiftUI.

 ## Contributing